Property Improvement Permit

 The Use Tax ID Number needed to pull the Building Permit with Pikes Peak Regional Building Department (PPRBD) is issued in conjunction with the Property Improvement Permit for the City of Manitou Springs.
 Each Use Tax ID Number is unique to each Property Improvement Permit, meaning there is one Use Tax ID for one Property Improvement Permit.

-City Use Tax is paid through the Property Improvement Permit and is assessed based on 3.5% of the cost of materials, not including labor.
+City Use Tax is paid through the Property Improvement Permit and is assessed based on 3.8% of the cost of materials, not including labor (as of July 1, 2020).
 For more information regarding Use Tax, please visit the Frequently Asked Questions page.

 |Sign Design Guidelines for the Downtown Zone||Guideline (PDF)|